 Yet the flexibility afforded by RRSPs also proves to be their Achilles’ heel.
 Whereas the two withdrawal options mentioned above can indirectly contribute to better retirement outcomes for plan members, group RRSPs enable employees to withdraw funds from their nest egg at any point in time.
 Unlike the case with the HBP and LLP, all such withdrawals are taxable.

 As many plan sponsors can attest, the tax penalty is rarely sufficient to discourage employees from raiding their RRSP savings.
-This is why some organizations have implemented withdrawal penalties whereby company match would be withheld for a set amount of time whenever an employee withdrew money from their RRSP account.
+This is why some organizations have implemented withdrawal penalties whereby a company match would be withheld for a set amount of time whenever an employee withdrew money from their RRSP account.

 Deferred Profit Sharing Plan (DPSP)

 Some employers utilize Deferred Profit Sharing Plans as an alternative or supplement to RRSPs.
-Employees do not contribute to a DPSP since it is comprised of contributions employers make from a company’s pre-tax profit.
+Employees do not contribute to a DPSP, since it is comprised of contributions that employers make from a company’s pre-tax profit.
 This is why DPSPs are often paired with RRSPs, whereby the latter would be comprised of employee only contributions.
 The fact that DPSP contributions do not attract payroll taxes has led to a growth in the popularity of this combination.

 Unlike an RRSP, the funds contributed to a DPSP do not vest immediately and employers have the option of setting up a vesting period of up to two years.
 This means that the employer could retain the DPSP contributions if an employee leaves the company before two years had passed.
 Many organizations use this feature as a retention incentive.